Azure/azure-quickstart-templates/101-pubnub-eventhub-bridge/README.md

 #  PubNub Realtime Gateway for Azure

 ## What does it do?
-The PubNub Realtime Gateway for Azure provides a Realtime data stream bridge between the PubNub Data Stream Network, and Azure Event Hubs. -- consider it a bi-directional bridge between PubNub and Azure Event Hubs!
+The PubNub Realtime Gateway for Azure provides a realtime data stream bridge between the PubNub Data Stream Network, and Azure Event Hubs. -- consider it a bi-directional bridge between PubNub and Azure Event Hubs!

 If you need to: